christiankral/ElectricalEngineering.jl/README.md

 # EE.jl

-This is a Julia package on electrical engineering based on [Unitful](https://github.com/ajkeller34/Unitful.jl).
+This is a Julia package on electrical engineering (EE) based on [Unitful](https://github.com/ajkeller34/Unitful.jl) and [PyPlot](https://github.com/JuliaPy/PyPlot.jl).
+To install these modules, apply `Pkg.add("Unitful")` and `Pkg.add("PyPlot")`
-The processing and calculation of real and complex quantities is supported.
+In the EE.jl module the processing and calculation of real and complex quantities is supported.
 Julia 0.6.2 is supported.

 The non-official package EE.jl can be installed by (has to be done only once):